Jennifer Merschdorf, Chief Executive Officer

 Megan joined Young Survival Coalition in 2011 with a background in public health and nonprofit management.
 She brings a passion for women’s health to her work at YSC, as well as direct experience in educational programming, community outreach, strategic planning and health communications.

-Megan graduated with a BA in Psychology from Emory University in 2002 and a Master’s of Public Health from The George Washington University in 2005, when she relocated to New York City.
+Megan graduated with a BA in Psychology from Emory University and a Master’s of Public Health from The George Washington University before relocating to New York City.
 Here, Megan worked with the Mount Sinai Adolescent Health Center providing free primary care and family planning services to under-served youth and with a small health consulting firm, Rabin Martin Partners, where she helped to launch adolescent depression screening programs across the country.

 Dana McCaw-Lane, Development Manager

-Following a brief career as a professional ballet dancer and after earning her BA in art history from Hunter College, Dana McCaw began working for meaningful causes with positions in nonprofit administration and fundraising at several arts-related organizations.
-Dana has extensive experience planning and managing large-scale fundraising events, individual donor relations, as well as educational and community outreach.
-Dana is thrilled to have made the transition into the healthcare sector with an organization as worthwhile and inspiring as YSC.
-Dana lives in Manhattan with her husband, William Lane.
+Following a brief career as a professional ballet dancer and after earning her BA in art history from Hunter College, Dana McCaw-Lane began working in nonprofit administration and fundraising at several arts-related organizations.
+She has extensive experience planning and managing large-scale fundraising events, individual donor relations, as well as educational and community outreach.
+Dana made the transition to the healthcare sector upon joining Young Survival Coalition in 2009.
+Since then, she has created and contributed to multiple fundraising initiatives for the YSC mission, including individual and corporate support campaigns and YSC's signature In Living Pink gala.
+Dana lives in Manhattan with her husband and daughter.

 Jennifer Owens, Program Associate